Boundary (cricket): Sixes

-The record for most sixes in a Test match innings is 12, which was achieved by Pakistani all-rounder Wasim Akram during an innings of 257 not out against Zimbabwe in October 1996 at Sheikhupura.
-The One Day International record for most sixes hit in an innings is held by Eoin Morgan, who hit 17 sixes against Afghanistan at Old Trafford on 18 June 2019 in his innings of 148 off 71 balls.

-Brendon McCullum (retired) and Ben Stokes currently hold the record for most sixes in a Test career with 107.
-Shahid Afridi holds the record for most sixes in an ODI career (351 in 398 matches, 369 innings, on his retirement).
-Indian Gully Cricketer(Anna Nagar) Manimaran holds the record for the longest six in the cricket history (unofficially 160m) though later the distance was recorded 120 meters in ICC Records Book.
+The record for most sixes by an individual in a Test match innings is 12, which was first achieved by Pakistani all-rounder Wasim Akram during an innings of 257* against Zimbabwe in October 1996 at Sheikhupura, and was later equalled by Yashasvi Jaiswal during an innings of 214 against England in February 2024 at Rajkot.
+The One Day International record for most sixes hit in an innings by an individual is held by Eoin Morgan, who hit 17 sixes against Afghanistan at Old Trafford on 18 June 2019 in his innings of 148.
+Ben Stokes currently holds the record for most sixes in a Test career with 131.
+Shahid Afridi holds the record for most sixes in an ODI career with 351 sixes in 398 matches.

-Australia’s Brett Lee's longest six has an official record in the history of cricket world.
-His tremendous performance has crossed the rope by some approx 130-135 meters that was achieved in 2005 against West Indies in one of the test match at Gabba.
+Although official records for the longest six do not exist due to the difficulties of accurately measuring such distances, there is some evidence to show Australia’s Brett Lee struck a six 130–135 meters against West Indies in a Test match at the Gabba in 2005, although he used a carbon fibre–reinforced bat, which was later banned.

-The record for the most sixes in a Test match is 27, which occurred during a 2006 Test match between Pakistan and India at the Iqbal Stadium in Faisalabad.
-In their first innings, Pakistan hit eleven sixes.
-India hit nine in their first innings.
-Pakistan hit seven more sixes in their second innings.
+The record for the most sixes in a Test match is 37, which occurred during a 2019 Test match between India and South Africa in Visakhapatnam.

 The record for most sixes in a One Day International is 46, which was achieved in a match between West Indies and England at St George's on 27 February 2019.
-England hit 24 and West Indies hit 22 sixes.
-The equivalent record in Twenty20 Internationals was set on the AMI Stadium, 24 sixes were hit during the Twenty20 International match between India and New Zealand on 25 February 2009.
+The equivalent record in Twenty20 Internationals was set at Centurion Park, 35 sixes were hit during a match between South Africa and West Indies on 26 March 2023.

 In 2012, during the First Test against Bangladesh in Dhaka, West Indies cricketer Chris Gayle became the first player to hit a six off the first ball in a Test cricket match.

 Six or more sixes in an over

 Six or more sixes in an over in top level domestic cricket

-As of November 2025, this feat has occurred seven times in top level domestic cricket.
+As of November 2025, this feat has occurred eight times in top level domestic cricket.